The NIH Freezer Challenge!

 Participants are provided information on proven management practices and each lab can choose what initiatives they will undertake.
-To qualify for certification and recognition, the laboratory must meet all the requirements set forth in Manual Chapter 26101-16 and the laboratory must complete at least one of the Challenge Initiatives.
+To qualify for certification and recognition, the laboratory must meet requirements set forth in Manual Chapter 26101-16 and the laboratory must complete at least one of the Challenge Initiatives.
 Please review the freezer challenge guide, at the following link, that details the requirements and initiaitves and resources available to challenge participants.
 NIH Freezer Challenge Guide

 The 2019 NIH Freezer Challenge was held from Jan 1, 2019 until April 1, 2019.
 Participants completed a number of initiatives that increased freezer reliability, saved energy and reduced costs.
 A list of the labs that participated in the 2019 Freezer Challenge and a summary of the intiatives they completed can be found here.